General Negligence Attorneys in New York

 - Falls due to broken sidewalks

 Another type of negligence case may stem from recreational activities.
-It is common practice for people to sign up for karate classes, horseback riding, or gym classes and assume that they are entitled to the same protection under the law.
+It is common practice for people to sign up for karate lessons, horseback riding, or gym classes and assume that they are entitled to the same protection under the law.
 However, the New York legislature made General Obligations Law section 5-326 (Release for Instructional Activity), which permits an entity that runs programs of these types to ask participants to waive their right to sue.

 Do You Have a Case?